Connective tissue disorders that are present at birth and injuries can make tissues of the cervix weak.

 If a woman has cervical insufficiency, she is likely to have it in future pregnancies.

 What causes the cervix to be weak is not well understood.
 Usually, no specific cause can be identified.

 The following may increase the risk of having a weak cervix:

-An injury, as may occur when a large piece of tissue is removed from the cervix for a biopsy (called a cone biopsy) or when instruments are used to dilate the cervix (as can occur during dilation and curettage, or D & C)
+The cervix may be injured during a previous delivery.
+It may also be injured when a large piece of tissue is removed from the cervix for a biopsy (called a cone biopsy) or when instruments are used to dilate the cervix (as can occur during dilation and curettage, or D & C).

-Cervical insufficiency is not identified until a woman becomes pregnant.
+Cervical insufficiency is usually not identified until a woman delivers a baby too soon.
 It is suspected when a woman has had previous miscarriages during the 2nd trimester.

 When doctors do routine examinations during pregnancy, they may suspect cervical insufficiency because the cervix has dilated too soon.

 If cervical insufficiency is suspected, ultrasonography using a handheld device inserted inside the vagina (called transvaginal ultrasonography) is done.
 Findings during ultrasonography may suggest cervical insufficiency.
 For example, if ultrasonography shows that a woman has a short cervix, particularly a woman who is at risk of cervical insufficiency, doctors may closely watch for signs of premature labor.